kingluo/myresume/README.md

 https://github.com/kingluo/pg_watch_demo

-With trigger and notify, you could re-implement an complete (even better) etcd watch mechanism in postgresql.
+With trigger and notify, you could re-implement a complete (even better) etcd watch mechanism in Postgresql.

-It mimics below etcd features:
+It mimics etcd features:

 * watch
-* read value in historical data, i.e. get key by revision
+* read the value in historical data, i.e. get the key by revision
 * set key
 * del key
-* compact, either by revision or date retention
+* Compact, either by revision or date retention

 ### lua-resty-inspect